JohnMahowald/annotate-life/README.md

 ## Key Features:

 1. Extends Backbone's View class to manage composite views that recursively render subviews within their parent.
-2. Clean RESTful Rails API renders JSON for backbone models and collections with custom jbuilder responses and singular database queries.
+2. Creates an Animated View class to manage collections of jQuery and CSS methods making clean UI animation possible.
-3. Creates personalized welcome message that changes throughout the day & assigns new background image with url stored in users session.
+3. Clean RESTful Rails API renders JSON for backbone models and collections with custom jbuilder responses and singular database queries.
-4. Utilizes Filepicker.io allowing users to import images.
-Associated URLs are persisted in db through Rails associations.
+4. Creates personalized welcome message that changes throughout the day & assigns new background image with url stored in users session.

 ## Design: